richxrich/ASP-JSONEncode/README.md

 # JSONEncode

+2022: Couldn't find my own functions so modded this and made changes to use a string buffer for a massive speed increase.

 Functions for encoding strings, dates, arrays and dictionaries for JSON in Classic ASP.
 String encoding uses fast JavaScript regular expression search/replace.

 ## Usage